worldwidekatie/gpt-2/DEVELOPERS.md

 to override the standard stream settings in UTF-8 mode.

 ## Unconditional sample generation

+**This is still pretty buggy with tensorflow 2.2 because I don't use it enough to have needed to fix them yet.**

 To generate unconditional samples from the small model:
 ```